 - is submitted as an electronic document, like Microsoft Word

 If you are an international student, we will accept medical evidence from a medical professional in your home country.
 This must be written in English.

 Bringing your specialist furniture or equipment with you

 You should tell us if you need to bring specialist furniture or equipment with you.

 If you have an occupational therapist’s assessment report, you should also send this with your application.
 This will help the Student Accommodation team when assessing your requirements.

 If you have a carer and you need them to stay in student accommodation, contact the Student Accommodation team.

 The University of Bath is not able to provide carers.
 You should talk to the The Disability Service to find out about the options available.

-If you miss the 1 July deadline, you can still apply for accommodation.
-We cannot guarantee you a room.
+If you miss the 1 July deadline you can still apply for accommodation although we are unable to guarantee you a room.